WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 <aside class="notes">

-**Talking Points**:
+**Talking Points:**

 - All that has changed is that `ListItem` now looks much more like a function than a component.
-However, `ListItem` is still a component - it returns JSX of UI to be rendered to the virtual DOM - therefore, we still need to export it (so we can call it from `App.js`), and we still need the `import` statements - a React component won't work without React!
+However, `ListItem` is still a component — it returns JSX of UI to be rendered to the virtual DOM.
+Therefore, we still need to export it (so we can call it from `App.js`), and we still need the `import` statements — a React component won't work without React!

 - What else in your projects can you change?

-- Not only can the `ListItem` be converted into a functional component.
-The entire `ToDoList` can be its own functional component as well.
+- Not only can the `ListItem` be converted into a functional component — the entire `ToDoList` can be its own functional component as well.

 </aside>

 ---

-## You Do: Functional Components in the ToDo List
+## You Do: Functional Components in the To-Do List

 * Define as `const ToDoList` similar to `ListItem`.
 * Import `ListItem` because it will render `ListItems`.
 * Accept `props` like `ListItem`.
-* Expect there something called `toDoItemArray` attached to props.
+* Expect there something called `toDoItemArray` attached to `props`.
 * Use `props.toDoItemArray.map(item, index)` to iterate over each item.
 * Render `<ListItem>` components inside the map.
 * Pass the proper properties (`doThis` and `key`) to the `<ListItem>` component